 Example: applicant has a pilot allocation of 350,000 core hours on Snellius.
 If it turns out that the applicant needs an additional 150,000 core hours during the period of use, then an increase is possible within the same allocation.

-Applicants with a permanent contract can sign their application themselves.
-Applicants with a temporary employment contract must have the application digitally signed by a responsible scientific supervisor with a permanent appointment.
+Applicants with a permanent contract can sign their compute time application themselves.
+Applicants with a temporary contract for at least the duration of the project and applicants whose tenure track position or permanent contract ends before the intended project completion date must have their application digitally signed by a responsible scientific supervisor with a permanent appointment.
 With this, the supervisor declares to guarantee the justification of allocated computing time, storage and support.
 This scientific supervisor may act as guarantor for several applicants.

 Within 1 to 2 weeks after submitting your application, you can have access to our systems.